-Scroll down to the bottom of the relative’s page and look for the button marked “Find Relatives In Common”.
+Open the DNA Relative’s page and scroll down to the bottom.
+Look for the button marked “Find Relatives In Common”.

 This gives you a list of other 23andMe customers that share DNA with both of you.
 How is this useful?

-If you recognize that the top relatives in common are on your father’s side, then you can probably rule out this 23andMe customer.
+If you recognize that the top relatives in common are on your mother’s side, then you can probably rule out this 23andMe customer.
 (This doesn’t apply if your parents are related).